|Application deadline:||January 15|

 The programme is closely linked to the newly established Software Center at Lindholmen Science Park in Gothenburg.
 Research, innovation, and contact with industry are of major importance at the center and our master’s programme.
 The research group behind the programme has a long-term, and established, track record of performing industrial research with partners such as Ericsson, Volvo AB, Volvo IT, Volvo Cars, Saab, RUAG Space, and Astra Zeneca.
 As a student, you will take part in the group’s research through seminars, thesis projects, and individual research projects.
 The program offers various ways for participation in international research opportunities.

-Prerequisites: Programming courses (at least 7,5 credits), Algorithms and/or Data structures (at least 7,5 credits) and Basic software engineering/Software engineering project (at least 7,5 credits)
+Prerequisites: Programming (at least 7,5 credits), Algorithms and/or Data structures (at least 7,5 credits) and Basic software engineering or Software engineering project (at least 7,5 credits)

 Preferable course experience: Mathematical statistics, Discrete mathematics and Model driven software development.

 The most common and important scores that are accepted are